-- 200 This study implements a comprehensive data quality control approach throughout its year-long physico-chemical physicochemical monitoring campaign, ensuring the reliability and accuracy of the data collected collected data.
-Parameters such as EC, DO, ORP, and pH were precisely measured using standardized standardised instrumentation, adhering to established protocols for environmental monitoring.
-Regular calibration of our equipment was conducted performed before each data collection to ensure measurement accuracy of the measurement.
-This involved both factory standards and field adjustments to account - 205 for environmental variables specific to the WEC.
+This study implements a comprehensive data quality control approach throughout its year-long physicochemical monitoring campaign, ensuring the reliability and accuracy of the collected data.
+Parameters such as EC, DO, ORP, and pH were precisely measured using standardised instrumentation, adhering to established protocols for environmental monitoring.
+Regular calibration of our equipment was performed before each data collection to ensure the accuracy of the measurement.
+This involved both factory standards and field adjustments to account for environmental variables specific to the WEC.
 Meticulous sampling procedures were followed, complemented by established analytical techniques, to maintain methodological integrity.
-The dataset's structured organizationstructured organisation of the dataset, complete with detailed metadata, enhances its transparency and usability for further research.
-Acknowledging Recognising potential data variability challenges, such as probe equilibration times, which could be influenced by seasonal changes, we implemented procedures to ensure consistency across all measurements.
-We invite data users to engage with us - 210 for validation of specific data subsets and to discuss any discrepancies, a step critical for maintaining the dataset's quality and integrity.
-These protocols collectively underscore the dataset's robustness robustness of the dataset, advocating for its proper citation and use in line with the highest standards of scientific inquiry.
+The structured organisation of the dataset, complete with detailed metadata, enhances its transparency and usability for further research.
+Recognising potential data variability challenges, such as probe equilibration times, which could be influenced by seasonal changes, we implemented procedures to ensure consistency across all measurements.
+We invite data users to engage with us for validation of specific data subsets and to discuss any discrepancies, a step critical for maintaining the dataset's quality and integrity.
+These protocols collectively underscore the robustness of the dataset, advocating for its proper citation and use in line with the highest standards of scientific inquiry.